DravenCat/LLMInferenceService/README.md

 - File Parsing support

     - Support parsing text content in docx, pdf and txt file
+    - Support parsing code file such as .py, .cpp, .rs, etc.
     - Async parsing for each file uploaded

     - Ability to remove any uploaded file